 Has a sequential relationship with

 D.6 Manifestation Types

+Regardless of whether an organization decides to use the Variant [a policy decision], the Manifestation types below can still be used.

 D.6.1 Pre-Release

 A moving image Manifestation type to be used to represent any embodiments of a moving image Work that exist before the finalisation or release of the moving image Work.